 Finally, it is important to note that the lender is under no obligation to provide a decision quickly or even to consent to the lease.
 When acting for Landlords or Tenants, the Lawson-West Commercial Property team raise the issue of consent early on in the transaction to help to avoid any unnecessary delays.

-If you are a Landlord or Tenant and want to be assured you receive the best advice contact Bev, Palbir or Rebecca on 0116 212 1000.View all
+If you are a Landlord or Tenant and want to be assured you receive the best advice contact Rebecca Beswick on 0116 212 1000.View all